Herbert Bankole-Bright: Political activist career

 In 1918, Bright set up the Aurora newspaper, which he edited until 1925.
 In 1920, he was a founder member of the National Congress of British West Africa, and was elected to the Legislative Council in 1924.
 In 1925 he inspired Ladipo Solanke's formation of the West African Students' Union, becoming a founder member.
 With Ernest Beoku-Betts, he campaigned for increased suffrage and against racism, without success.

 In 1939, following a feud with Isaac Wallace-Johnson, Bright supported government measures to limit the activities of Johnson's Youth Leagues.
 This alienated many of Bright's supporters, and he temporarily stepped down from politics.

-In the 1940s, Bright founded the National Council of Sierra Leone, and it became the main opposition at the 1951 Sierra Leonean general election.
+In the 1940s, Bright founded the National Council of Sierra Leone, which became the main opposition at the 1951 Sierra Leonean general election.
 After spending the next six years attempting to obstruct all government activities, the National Council lost all its seats at the 1957 election.